 Sherman, who owns This Charming Management, seems as much a well-connected friend and mentor as manager.
 He helped organise their CMJ trip, introducing them to numerous contacts while there, and is evidently prepared to take a punt with this quirky group from down under.
 Indi says that a lot of people working with them at the moment know the band don’t have the money to pay.

 “They have the faith that we will do really well in the future so they are sticking with us, which I think is really amazing, and we’re so glad to have them on board.
 We don’t actually have a manager in NZ.
 We do a lot of those duties, which is not too bad because NZ is pretty small.
-Stephen is really great at organising tours, I do a lot of the interviews.”
+Steven is really great at organising tours, I do a lot of the interviews.”